Sumit1502/ISPA-Case-Study/README.md

 that identifies customers likely to churn.
 Students will apply statistical inference and predictive modeling concepts - including model validation, comparison, evaluation, and deployment - using a real-world dataset.

 Case Background:
 Customer churn represents one of the biggest challenges for telecom and subscription-based industries.
 Losing customers increases operational costs and reduces profits.
-As a Data Analyst, your task is to build a customer churn prediction model using publicly available datasets, validate its accuracy, and design a framework for deployment and future model updates
+As a Data Analyst, your task is to build a customer churn prediction model using publicly available datasets, validate its accuracy, and design a framework for deployment and future model updates.